Yarn Winding: Soft Winding and Hard Winding Machines

 Unique Yarn Clearer and Tensioner of FADIS Soft Winder

-I think you’ve already noticed from the above yarn path diagram that this one’s yarn clearer and tensioner looks different.
-And yes it is!
-We’ve talked about the tension setting of winders in a separate post if you’re interested.
-Let’s take a look at how these two mechanisms work in this single unit.
+You’ve likely noticed from the yarn path diagram that the FADIS yarn clearer and tensioner looks different from other designs.
+It is distinct!
+We’ve covered the tension setting of winders in a separate post if you’re interested.
+Let’s examine how these two mechanisms work in this single unit.

 1. Yarn Clearing